onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

 The following example shows how could be the implemented the update/migration/rollback notifications.
-Note: the removed elements always happen at stage 0
+**Note**: the removed elements always happen at stage 0 in migration and at the higher stage in rollback.

 .. code-block:: java